kristov/cnc-tools-go/README.md

     $ cat cube.wkt | cnc rotate --angle=45 | cnc-view2d --maxx=100 --maxy=100

 It is actually better to set `maxx` and `maxy` to the size of the *work* piece, which will be on a case-by-case basis.
 There are also `width` and `height` options for the default size of the window, but resizing the window manually also works.

+You can also set the initial zoom with the `zoom` parameter:

+    cat cube.wkt | cnc-view2d --zoom=4.2

 ## The `svg2wkt` tool